 REF PAGE/PARA PROPOSED CHANGE REASON DOES PROPOSED CHANGE AFFECT PREVIOUS SA SCORING?
 Project: Households in Affordable Housing Need in Exmoor National Park.
 PC13 Page 127 Para.
 6.35 6.35 This figure of 90 units should be considered as part of the 306 estimate of 336 affordable households identified needed for West Somerset within the National Park.
-300 This estimate, within the affordable need figure of 306, is considered helpful in framing the Local Plan housing strategy for the National Park to 2031.
-However, The affordable need figure of 238 units is considered helpful in framing the Local Plan housing strategy to 2031 however the housing figures set out in this plan should therefore not be used in determining individual planning applications: and Pgarish surveys may ultimately show a different figure for the remaining period of the Local Plan.
-Reference: 300 Housing Vision (2014) Strategic Housing Market Assessment Update: Exmoor National Park in West Somerset, Final Report.
-Y Housing Vision (September 2016) Northern Peninsula Housing Market Area SHMA: The Implications for Housing Need of the 2014-based Household Projections, Figures derived from Tables 2.3 and 2.4.
+This estimate, within the affordable need figure of 306, is considered helpful in framing the Local Plan housing strategy for the National Park to 2031.
+However, The affordable need figure of 2031×, however the housing figures set out in this plan should therefore not be used in determining individual planning applications- and Pparish surveys may ultimately show a different figure for the Local Plan.
+Reference: Housing Vision (2014) Strategic Housing Market Assessment Update: Exmoor National Park in West Somerset, Final Report. × Housing Vision (September 2016) Northern Peninsula Housing Market Area SHMA: The Implications for Housing Need of the 2014-based Household Projections, Figures derived from Tables 2.3 and 2.4.
 To reduce the length and complexity of the Plan.
 This data is set out in the Housing Topic Paper.
 The review of the 2014-based subnational household projections and implications for housing need provides an updated indicative figure for affordable housing in the National Park.
 No - The plan still does not require specific figures for housing delivery, but takes an exceptions approach to housing development.